shalivan/shalivan.github.io/_posts/ART/17-01-01-Modeling.md

 # Vegetation
-rosliny - kawałki z ktorych skladamy całosc i do tego dodajemy na całoś atrybuty
-NIE OPISANE: z lisci high skladamy zbrushowa roslinke
+rośliny - kawałki z których składamy całość i do tego dodajemy na całość atrybuty NIE OPISANE: z liści high składamy zbrushowa roslinke

-- **ref** and diferent sizes and shapes  (grass, plants, bush , tree)
+- **ref** and different sizes and shapes  (grass, plants, bush , tree)
-  - siluethe
+  - silhouette
-  - characteristic: leaf beand, begining, grouping (higher lkeafs more vertical change shape) gravitation
+  - characteristic: leaf band, beginning, grouping (higher leafs more vertical change shape) gravitation
   - growth to the sun, moss growth in shadows  because is not"vascular" plants (to not dry out (mostly 'N' in North hemisphere)
 - **model low** poly (parts)
   - parts (leafs, stamp)
-  - symetry
+  - symmetry
   - direct leaf to create planes good for view
 - **early uv** unvrap on low
-  - 2 sided leafs for detail u can apply different textures (2 sided node) ie U can move uv have (right and left part on uv). (or have 2 geometrys)
+  - 2 sided leaf  for detail u can apply different textures (2 sided nodes) ie U can move uv have (right and left part on uv). (or have 2 geometries)
   - test in engine with distance gradient alpha and check how big cutoff could be to get optimal visible part and leaf area
 - **sculpt** think before sculpt if its what u need
   - make thickness and smooth to low poly
   - material id's for parts
   - sculpt
 - **refine low** poly
   - minimize places with alfa to not have overdraw
-  - traingulation sometimes neds to changed
+  - triangulation sometimes needs to changed
 - **bake**
   - by uv
 - **compose** plants: arrange and deform
   - use **simulation** to refine final shape
 - set per object attributes
   - vertex color for movement  (main branch, leafs and thin edges ) / physical properties
   - normal.
 On bush:  `Custom Vertex normals` - transfer normal from vdb tree form.
 - **painting**
-  - spots with colo vatriations (some blured)
+  - spots with color variations (some blurry)
   - use also sharp lines
   - paint masks: sss,
-  - vains and celular patterns
+  - veins and celular patterns
   - vines to subsurface mask!
 - **material**
   - instances 2levels deep to global control
   - bend grass near player
 - vertex anim **movement**  - wind and interaction
   - Tree bend, branches, leafs
   - wind for grass and branches pivoted
   - wygiac przy playerze cardsy troche do kamery
-  - scale anim and size on distance to betere disapear LOD
+  - scale anim and size on distance to betere disappear LOD
-  - scale grass down on laast lod
+  - scale grass down on last lod
   - how fast move depend on sale smooth ramp =x*(in+1))/(x-in)
 - engine **optimization**
   - cluster foliage, procedural placement system
   - early z pass